- Preparing Pigs For Sedation

 - Pulse Oximetry

-Sedation is a process that not every individual is capable of performing with the required protocols.
-Even if it’s temporary for something as trivial as hoof trimming, it’s better to have trained personnel for the process.
+Pig sedation is a process that not everyone can perform, following the required protocols.
+Even if it’s temporary for something as trivial as hoof trimming, it’s better to involve trained personnel in the process.

-It requires a great deal of responsibility to have a vulnerable animal at your charge.
-To avoid harmful circumstances, one needs to be properly schooled on the topic before they attempt to perform such a procedure.
+To avoid harm, one needs to be properly schooled on the topic before they attempt to perform such a procedure.